 To compete in today's marketplace, it's essential to join forces around opportunities of common interest.
-AISI works with strategic industry, customer and government partners to make North American steel the material of choice.
+AISI works with strategic industry, customer and government partners to make American steel the material of choice.

 AISI is recognized for its leadership and experience in forging partnerships that keep steel competitive.
 With our partners, we develop pre-competitive steel solutions to challenges faced by our customers.
 We're on the front lines on important issues dealing with national trade and defense, energy, the environment, and market development.